 Backstory and Context

 The original tenant of the Meyer-Kiser Building was the Meyer-Kiser Bank itself.
-The bank fell on hard times, however, and folded during the stock market crash in 1929.
+The bank fell on hard times however, and folded during the stock market crash in 1929.
 The next major tenant was the American National Bank, which occupied the building in 1936.
-By 1944, the bank was absorbed into First National Bank, and the Dade-Commonwealth Title and Abstract Company took its place on the ground floor.
+By 1944 the bank had been absorbed into First National Bank, and the Dade-Commonwealth Title and Abstract Company took its place on the ground floor.
 It was at this time that the Meyer-Kiser Building was renamed the Dade-Commonwealth Building, the name that continues to be used to this day.
 Throughout the following years, the building went through a series of tenants and interior renovations.
 In 2015, the building was purchased for $9.2 million by Dream Downtown LLC, a joint venture between Immocorp Capital and Beekman REIM.
-The company has announced that it plans to rebuild the remaining ten stories on the Dade-Commonwealth Building and convert it into a 169-room hotel.
+The company has announced that it will rebuild the additional ten stories on the Dade-Commonwealth Building, and convert it into a 169-room hotel.

 Kallergis, Katherine.
 “Historic downtown Miami building to become hotel.”
 The Real Deal.
 December 11, 2015.
 Accessed June 20, 2017. https://therealdeal.com/miami/2015/12/11/historic-downtown-miami-building-to-become-hotel/.